Data-free Defense of Black Box Models Against Adversarial Attacks: Experiments

-In this subsection, we validate the efficacy of the complete proposed method DBMA consisting of both the WNR and $R_{n}$ defense components on two benchmark datasets, i.e., SVHN and CIFAR-$10$.
-We obtain the optimal $\hat{k}$ as $20$ using the WCSM module for the black box model trained on SVHN dataset.
-In Table~\ref{tab:table-5}, with only WNR in the defender module, the adversarial accuracy improves by $\approx10-11\%$ across attacks crafted using different surrogate architectures $S_m^a$ (Alexnet and Alexnet-half).
-The clean accuracy, on the other hand, has a minor drop of less than $1\%$.
-While using both the WNR and $R_{n}$ in the defender module, the adversarial performance further improves by $\approx13\%$ and $\approx14\%$ across the attacks crafted using surrogate Alexnet-half and Alexnet, respectively.
-At the same time, the clean accuracy drops by $\approx4\%$.
-Overall, we observe a gain of $\approx24-26\%$ in adversarial accuracy compared to the baseline model on the cost $\approx5\%$ drop in clean accuracy.

-Similarly, for the CIFAR-$10$ dataset, we observe an overall improvement of $\approx35-38\%$ and $\approx29-32\%$ against the attacks crafted using Alexnet-half and Alexnet, respectively.
-We observe that the clean accuracy drops by $\approx8\%$ compared to baseline, which is reasonable considering the challenging nature of our problem setup.
+In this subsection, we validate the efficacy of our proposed method DBMA by comparing it with two other state-of-the-art defense methods: SIT\cite{guesmi2021sit} and GD\cite{qiu2021efficient}.
+For comparison, we do experiments on two benchmark datasets, i.e., SVHN and CIFAR-$10$.
+We obtain the optimal $\hat{k}$ as $20$ using the WCSM module for the black box model trained on the SVHN dataset.
+In Table~\ref{tab:table-5}, while defending with SIT, the adversarial accuracy improves by $\approx2-3\%$ and $\approx5-7\%$ across attacks crafted using different $S_m^a$ (Alexnet and Alexnet-half) with a corresponding drop of $\approx2-3\%$ in clean accuracy.
+On the other hand, defending with GD, improves adversarial accuracy by $\approx2-3\%$ across attacks with a marginal drop of 1.66\% in clean accuracy.
+While defending with only WNR in the defender module, the adversarial accuracy improves by $\approx10-11\%$ across attacks crafted using different surrogate architectures $S_m^a$ (Alexnet and Alexnet-half).
+The clean accuracy, however, experiences a minor drop of less than $1\%$.
+By utilizing both the WNR and $R_{n}$ in the defender module, the adversarial performance further improves by $\approx13-14\%$ across the attacks with a drop of $\approx4\%$ in clean accuracy.
+Overall, we observe a gain of $\approx24-26\%$ in adversarial accuracy compared to the baseline model, at the cost $\approx5\%$ drop in clean accuracy.
+Similarly, for the CIFAR-10 dataset, we observe an overall improvement of $\approx35-38\%$ and $\approx29-32\%$ against attacks crafted using Alexnet-half and Alexnet, respectively.
+However, defending with SIT and RDG only improves the adversarial accuracy by $\approx12-17\%$.
+Additionally, the clean accuracy drops by $\approx31\%$ and $\approx15\%$ when using SIT and RDG, respectively.
+In comparison, when using DBMA, we observed a relatively small drop of $\approx8\%$ in clean accuracy, which is reasonable considering the challenging nature of our problem setup.
 Even in traditional adversarial training with access to full data, clean performance often drops at the cost of improving adversarial accuracy~\cite{madry2017towards}.
 In our case, neither the training data nor the model weights are provided.
 Moreover, the black-box model is often obtained as APIs, and re-training the model from scratch becomes unfeasible.
 Considering these difficulties, the drop we observe on clean data is small with respectable overall performance.